-Downtown Denver welcomed its newest hotel this summer.
-Opened in July 2014, the historic Crawford Hotel is located at the newly renovated Union Station, in the heart of Denver’s LoDo neighborhood and two blocks from Coors Field.
+Opened in July 2014, the historic Crawford Hotel is located in Downtown Denver at the renovated Union Station, in the heart of Denver’s LoDo neighborhood and two blocks from Coors Field.

 In addition to its prime downtwon Denver location, the 112-room Crawford Hotel manages to captivate the magic of train travel and the Victorian era.
 Named for Denver’s Union Station partner Dana Crawford, the Crawford Hotel is one of those magical places in Denver that will soon become a favorite.